-It’s a great time of year to find cranberries at reasonable prices with the holidays coming up!
-I have never used cranberries as a filler let alone a fine motor skills activity.
-Very festive and I will turn it into sauce tomorrow (except for the play dough ones)!
-I did a quick set up with the cranberry bags, a bin, and assorted fine motor skills instruments.
 I have been adding these nifty egg cartons lately (wholesale bulk food warehouse).
-I chose to put out a tea bag strainer/infuser thing (??), simple tongs, mini ladle, tweezers (yes they look like alligators), a skewer, and a flat-ish spoon.
+I chose to put out a tea bag strainer/infuser thing (??), simple tongs, a mini ladle, tweezers (yes they look like alligators), a skewer, and a flat-ish spoon.
 Each one presented a different fine motor skills challenge.

 Our very first step was to dump the bags into the bin.
-As often as possible, I try to have him help with the set up.
-Also very good skills!
+As often as possible, I try to have him help with the setup, also has very good skills!
 He wanted to know immediately what the activity was today, but I tried to gently push him to explore the feeling of the cranberries.
-This is a very hard idea for Liam to wrap his head around.
-The simple act of exploring and discovering does not come easily to Liam because it does not really involve a task or objective he can see the results of immediately.
-He did play for a few minutes but was ready to get started.

 Liam was asked to use each tool to fill a row in the egg tray.
 Again, like previous activities, I tried to make it so he could move on to a new task pretty quickly and try something new to keep his interest.
 He had to use each one 5 times to complete each row.
 Plenty of fine motor skills practice without becoming boring!
 Some were more difficult than others, but he seemed to enjoy each one.
 Probably helps that I had also popped some popcorn to eat as we were playing, haha!

 First up was this contraption used for tea.
 Seriously I don’t even know why we have it, but if you squeeze it together the front opens.
-Got to be good for fine motor skills right.
-I did a poor job demonstrating it (kept loosing my grip) and thought uh-oh as I handed it over to him.
+I did a poor job demonstrating it (kept losing my grip) and thought uh-oh as I handed it over to him.
 He got it pretty good and filled his row!

 Next up, clear tongs.
 Liam is awfully familiar with these.
 We are really working on changing his whole hand, fist grasp of everything to improve his fine motor skills.
 Another successful row in the egg carton filled.

-Third, mini ladle from some pretend play kitchen set we no longer have!
+Third, the mini ladle from some pretend-play kitchen set we no longer have!
 I kept this for our sensory bins and it also makes a great tool for fine motor skills work too.
 He does have to slow down and work a little to pick up just one each time, but he gets it and completes the third row.